shortstheory/shortstheory.github.io/_drafts/warstory.md

 While there were risks involved, only, well, the deceased Paul the

-Octopus could've out-predicted me there.
+Octopus could\'ve out-predicted me there.

-Yup, that's right Trick Room's done and dusted.
+Yup, that\'s right Trick Room\'s done and dusted.
 Cresselia having Psychic

-really worries me, I just hope it doesn't have SpA investment.
+really worries me, I just hope it doesn\'t have SpA investment.

 And still, it could be worse, if it knows Ice Beam too.

 Start of turn 11

-Andy's Cresselia used Protect.
+Andy\'s Cresselia used Protect.

-Nic's Gengar used Shadow Ball on Cresselia.
+Nic\'s Gengar used Shadow Ball on Cresselia.

 Cresselia protected itself!

-Nic's Virizion used Close Combat on Eelektross.
+Nic\'s Virizion used Close Combat on Eelektross.

-The power of Close Combat is increased by Virizion's Fighting Gem
+The power of Close Combat is increased by Virizion\'s Fighting Gem

 Eelektross lost 184 HP (114%).